Joystream/helpdesk/proposals/README.md

 - `Active` - the proposal can be voted on, and no resolution has been made
 - `Grace Period` - the proposal has been approved, and is awaiting execution
 - `Executed` - the proposal was approved, and, after a potential `Grace Period`, executed on chain
-- `Execution Failed` - the proposal was approved, and, after a potential `Grace Period`, attempted to be executed on chain.
+- `Execution Failed` - the proposal was approved, and, after a potential `Grace Period`, attempted to be executed on a chain.
 For some reason, the execution failed
 - `Rejected` - the proposal was rejected by the council
 - `Slashed` - the proposal was rejected, and the stake of proposer was slashed by the council
-- `Expired` - the council members did not reach consensus and the proposal expired without any action.
+- `Expired` - the council members did not reach consensus, and the proposal expired without any action.
 This can be the result of insufficient voter turnout, or disagreement between the council members

 ## Proposal Parameters
 The parameters below are specific to each proposal type, and the values are chosen to balance the importance and risks associated with each of them.